Are Spirit Guides Real Or Am I Making Them Up?

 Now, how did I know I really “had” these people?
 Generally, they give me information I could not have myself.
 At the time of his contacting me, I knew virtually nothing about the Arapaho people and their history.
 Everything this guide told me about himself was on target and verifiable, as were the reasons he chose to come to me at that time.
 My father uses medical terminology that I would not know, and asks questions through me of my clients that I would not know to ask.
 So in these cases, I trust that I was making a true connection.

-Conversely, for these same reasons I would urge caution you if you believe you are getting someone like Princess Diana or Angelina Jolie or Elvis as a spirit guide.
+Conversely, for these same reasons I would urge caution you if you believe you are getting someone like Princess Diana or Whitney Houston or Robin Williams as a spirit guide.
 These figures are too well known, too much in people’s consciousnesses now, and in a great sense too much in people’s fantasy lives for you to be able to trust what you are getting.
 If the spirit guide said it was a famous person who is contemporary in any way, or someone you’re a “fan” of — living or dead — I would say it is highly unlikely that they are contacting you.

-It’s not an instantaneous thing, however, and with angels or guides or may not be historical personages it’s much harder to verify that they are real and benevolent in their contacts with you.
+When you can’t truly recognize an angel or a guide, however — you have no “reference” as to who they are — it’s much harder to verify that they are real and benevolent in their contacts with you.
 In the beginning, it’s vital that you QUESTION what you get, look for logic behind what you hear, and keep detailed notes.
 What happens when you listen to what your guides say?
 What happens if you ignore the advice — were they right?

 There are some very specific things, however, that a spirit guide or angel WILL NOT do.
 If you hear these kinds of things from that little voice in your head, put it on the Do Not Use shelf, because it’s NOT a guide or an angel: